 Some hosts always include a fresh and light salad to offset all the hearty dishes on a Thanksgiving spread.
-If that sounds like you, we recommend turning to this arugula and radicchio salad recipe, with a delightfully simple dressing (oil, vinegar, and lemon juice), crunchy walnuts, and slices of fruity Taleggio.
+If that sounds like you, we recommend turning to this arugula and radicchio salad recipe, with a delightfully simple dressing, crunchy walnuts, and slices of fruity Taleggio.
 It comes together in a flash while still upholding that elegant holiday vibe.

 Okay, we couldn’t leave out dessert.
 Swap out the store-bought pumpkin pie this year and opt for these individual apple-pear hand pies, with cheddar-filled crusts and sweet fruity fillings.
 These treats can conveniently be frozen for months in advance, and they’re perfect for socially distant gatherings—or post-meal midnight snacks.